-Open days in Secondary Schools occur in Term 4 for Year 6's and Term 1 for Year 7's and forms are distributed at the end of Term 1.
+Open days in Secondary Schools occur in Term 4 for Year 6's and Term 1 for Year 7's.
+DECD provide families with information regarding the zoned school for each student and the option to apply to other schools by the end of term 1.
 Parents are required to make a choice about their child's Secondary School early in the year.
 If you require assistance with this important process please speak to your child's teacher.